Msninmx/quartz/content/notes/differential-equations.md

 $$

+Normally we work with functions, either graphing them or solving them.
+However, sometimes we don't have access to this function, only the derivative of the function.
+Solving a differential equation consists of finding this original equation.

 ### Algebraic Solution
 A differential equation can be solved using only algebra, and the standard value for $y$ will always be $e^{mx}$, as long as the differential equation has constant coefficients.
 $$